PojavLauncherTeam/PojavLauncher_iOS/README.md

 * Microsoft account and demo mode support for logging into Minecraft.
 * ...and much more!

-This repository contains the code for our iOS, iPadOS, and tvOS port of PojavLauncher.
+This repository contains the code for our iOS and iPadOS port of PojavLauncher.
 Looking for [Android?](https://github.com/PojavLauncherTeam/PojavLauncher)

 ## Getting started with PojavLauncher
 The [PojavLauncher Website](https://pojavlauncherteam.github.io/INSTALL.html#ios) has extensive documentation on how to install, set up, and play!
 For those who wish to install quickly, here's the basics: